 Network of Cancer Genes

-The Network of Cancer Genes (NCG) is a manually curated repository of cancer genes derived from the scientific literature.
+The Network of Cancer Genes (NCG) contains information on duplicability, evolution, protein-protein and microRNA-gene interaction, function, expression and essentiality of cancer genes from manually curated publications .
 NCG also provides information on the experimental validation that supports the role of these genes in cancer and annotates their properties (duplicability, evolutionary origin, expression profile, function and interactions with proteins and miRNAs).

 A comprehensive repository for omics data from the red spotted newt Notophthalmus viridescens from high throughput experiments.
 Newt-Omics aims to provide a comprehensive platform of expressed genes during tissue regeneration, including extensive annotations, expression data and experimentally verified peptide sequences with yet no homology to other publically available gene sequences.
 The goal is to obtain a detailed understanding of the molecular processes underlying tissue regeneration in the newt,that may lead to the development of approaches, efficiently stimulating regenerative pathways in mammalians.